-It seems fitting that the feast of St. Francis of Assisi was born around 1181 and died on October 3, 1226.
+It seems fitting that the feast of St. Francis of Assisi is celebrated just 2 days after the International Day of Non-violence.
 He was a man of peace and non-violence, compassion, joy and love.
 Although early in his life he dreamt of knighthood and valor in battle, he soon learned first-hand the brutality of war and the suffering inflicted by violence.
 As his journey of conversion unfolded, he came to realize the oneness of each person with one another and with all of creation.
-Through nonviolence and compassion he reached out to those in need.
-He discarded the sword of his early youth and replaced his shining armor and rich clothing with a simple tunic of sack cloth.
-He went about the countryside tending to the lepers, sharing his food with the poor, rejoicing in nature’s beauty, diversity and might, and thanking God with joyful song.
+He also came to understand that all creation is a revelation of the divine.
 Francis is now honored as the patron saint of nonviolence and peace-making, as well as the patron saint of those who work for ecology.
 His life embodied the message of Laudato Si over 800 years before it was written— “The care of the poor and the care of earth are one”.
 How appropriate that Pope Francis’ concept of “integral ecology” articulated in Laudato Si was inspired by the saint whose name he chose for himself.

 October 10—World Day Against the Death Penalty

 God, we pray that nations throughout the world will continue to work for the abolition of the death penalty.
 We commit ourselves to respect the dignity of every person, because we know that all human beings were created in your image and have the divine spark of life within them, no matter what evil deeds they may have committed.
-As followers of the Gospel, we commit ourselves to promoting compassionate alternatives to the death penalty, including restorative justice and funding for victims’ services.
 Help us to reject revenge as we continue to work for justice.
 Bless us as we seek the good in each person and strive to bring about reconciliation.

 October 15—International Day of Rural Women